Studio Etiquette/FAQs

 How long is a session and how soon can I get started?

-Our sessions run for anywhere between 8 and 10 weeks.
+Our sessions run between 8 and 10 weeks.

 Advance registration is required.
 You are welcome to join mid-session pending space availability.